schoolofdevops/ultimate-kubernetes-bootcamp/tutorials/install_kubernetes.md

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.

-the Below steps is appicale for the below mentioned OS
+The below steps are applicabe for the below mentioned OS

 OS | Version